Dronne

-The Dronne ([dʁɔn], also Drône, [dʁon]; Drona) is a 201 km long river in southwestern France, right tributary of the Isle.
-Its source is in the north-western Massif Central, east of the town of Châlus (south-west of Limoges) at an elevation of 510 m.
+The Dronne ([dʁɔn], also Drône, [dʁon]; Drona) is a 201 km long river in southwestern France, right tributary of the Isle, which itself is a tributary of the Dordogne.
+The source of the Dronne is in the north-western Massif Central, east of the town of Châlus (south-west of Limoges) at an elevation of 510 m.
 It flows south-west through the following départements and towns: